Academic Requirements to Graduate

-To graduate, you must complete the requirements listed under University Requirements, and the 4 sections on Muir General Education.
+To graduate, you must complete the requirements listed under University Requirements, Muir General Education.
 In addition, you must complete a major.
 See the Major Requirements Section for more information.

-View the list of GE courses (PDF) available in Winter 2025.
+View the list of GE courses (PDF) available in Spring 2025.

 Every UC San Diego student must complete the following requirements for their degree.